BhaskarBVV/spring-fwk/Configurations/configurations.md

-In spring the configurations can be injected by: XML file, annotation based and java configuration.
+In spring the configurations can be injected by: XML based, annotation based and java configuration.